Frequently Asked Questions

 We are in dire need of free hardware, but we don't have many options available currently.

-Why are you hosting on GitHub if its proprietary?¶
+Why are you hosting on GitHub and GitLab if they are proprietary?¶

-Because a lot of people have GitHub accounts which reduces the barrier to entry for contributing.
+Because a lot of people have existing accounts on them which reduces the barrier to entry for contributing.

 Why isn't DivestOS based on X ROM?¶